Social Security Agreement between Australia and New Zealand - Frequently Asked Questions

-- counting periods of working age residence in New Zealand (between 20 and 65) towards Australia's residency requirements for age and disability support pension
+- counting periods of working age residence in New Zealand (between 20 and 65) towards Australia's residency requirements for Age Pension and Disability Support Pension;

-- a claim for Australian pension from any Centrelink office
+- a claim for Australian pension from any Centrelink Customer Service Centre

 - a claim for New Zealand pension from offices of Work and Income and